howshekilledit/stratagema/README.md

 To receive credit:

 - Show professor or TL your group's your running code.
 First, run `runner.py` (the game should solve itself pretty quickly), then `toobig.py` (the game probably won't solve itself anytime soon).
+The game play should match the rules described at the top of this document.

 - Make at least one commit to the repo

 - Answer one of the following questions verbally with professor or TL.
 You can decide ahead of time which group member will answer each question.

 ### Verbal Questions

+Each group member should be prepared to answer one question.

 1. How does the `is_diagonal` function tell if two neighboring cells are diagonal from one another?
 2. Name and describe one of the parameters used to generate a `Node` instance.